How to Survey Monument Standards in Texas

-In this blog post, we will explore the importance of monument standards, the process of surveying and setting monuments, and how to ensure that these standards are upheld.
+In this blog post, we will explore the importance of monument standards in Texas, the process of surveying and setting monuments, and how to ensure that these standards are upheld.

 Importance of Monument Standards